oghb/haxball-client/README.md

   * Hide chat toggle
   * **R** as a REC hotkey
   * Chat shortcuts\*
+* Favourite Rooms
 * Dedicated button to make the UI transparent
 * Custom command-line (see below)
 * Support for high refresh rate monitors (e.g. 144fps if you have a 144Hz monitor)
 * No ads

 \* *these were originally featured in the All-in-one Tool, but given that they do not work in the client they have been rewritten from scratch (see below)*.

+### Favourite Rooms
+Two new buttons have been added to the **Room list** view: **Add Room** and **Show Rooms**.

+By selecting a room in the list and then clicking the **Add Room** button, such room will be added to the list of your **Favourite Rooms**, and will be easily accessible by clicking the **Show Rooms** button.

+In addition to the **Search** feature provided by the All-in-one Tool, this functionality comes very handy when you only are interested in a few rooms, and some of these are distant from your geographical position or not close to each other.

+A room will stay among your **Favourites** (use the `favrooms` command in the command-line to see them all) regardless of it being online or not, as long as its name doesn't change.

 ### Command-line
 The horizontal bar on the top has two functions: **redirect you to a room** given its link and launch **custom commands**.